korcankaraokcu/PINCE/README.md

 #PINCE
-PINCE is a reverse engineering tool written in python3 and pyqt5.
+PINCE is a gdb front-end/reverse engineering tool written in python3 and pyqt5.
 It can do

 - Memory searching(planned)
 - Variable Inspection(working on it)